Cavaliers vs. Pacers Prediction & Picks - November 3

 Cavaliers Performance Insights

-- The Cavaliers are averaging only 103.6 points per game (third-worst in NBA), but they've played better on defense, where they are allowing 108.8 points per game (11th-ranked).
+- The Cavaliers have struggled to put up points this season, ranking third-worst in the league with 103.6 points per game.
+They've fared better on defense, ranking 11th by surrendering 108.8 points per contest.

-- Cleveland ranks fifth-worst in the NBA with 48.6 rebounds allowed per contest.
-Meanwhile, it is averaging 45.8 boards per game (10th-ranked in league).
+- Cleveland, who ranks 10th in the league with 45.8 boards per game, is allowing 48.6 rebounds per contest, which is fifth-worst in the NBA.

-- This season, the Cavaliers rank 24th in the league in assists, averaging 23 per game.
+- This year, the Cavaliers rank 24th in the league in assists, putting up 23.0 per game.

-- Cleveland ranks top-five this year in turnovers, ranking fourth-best in the league with 12.4 turnovers per game.
+- Cleveland ranks top-five this season in turnovers, ranking fourth-best in the league with 12.4 turnovers per game.
 Meanwhile, it ranks 18th with 13.8 forced turnovers per contest.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.